DiedrichsenLab/HierarchBayesParcel/README.md

 Collection of functions to play around with different Markov random field models as generative processes for brain activity data.

 ## Generative Potts Model
 This is a generative Potts model of brain activity data.
 The main idea is that the brain consists of $K$ regions, each with a specific activity profile $\mathbf{v}_k$ for a specific task set.
-The model consists of a arrangement model that tells us how the $K$ regions are arranged in a specific subject $s$, and an emmision model that provides a probabitility of the measured data, given the individual arrangement of regions.
+The model consists of a arrangement model that tells us how the $K$ regions are arranged in a specific subject $s$, and an emission model that provides a probability of the measured data, given the individual arrangement of regions.

 ### Arrangement model
 The brain is sampled in $P$ vertices (or voxels).
 Individual maps are aligned using anatomical normalization, such that each vertex refers to a (roughly) corresponding region in each individual brain.
 The assignment of each brain location to a specific parcel in subject $s$ is expressed as the random variable $u_i^{(s)}$.